netdata/netdata/docs/netdata-agent/configuration/anonymous-telemetry-events.md

 ## Opt-out

-You can opt-out from sending anonymous statistics to Netdata through three different opt-out mechanisms:
+You can opt out from sending anonymous statistics to Netdata through three different opt-out mechanisms:

 **Create a file called `.opt-out-from-anonymous-statistics`.** This empty file, stored in your Netdata configuration directory (usually `/etc/netdata`), immediately stops the statistics script from running, and works with any type of